rgcgithub/regenie/docs/docs/overview.md

 #### Binary traits

-For binary traits, logistic regression is used to test association of the phenotype and the genetic marker.
+For binary traits, logistic regression score test is used to test association of the phenotype and the genetic marker.

 The logistic regression model includes the LOCO predictions from